scarf-sh/docs/docs/packages.md

-# Packages
+# Setting up Scarf Packages

 ## Prerequisites

 - You will need to sign up for a [Scarf account](https://app.scarf.sh/register).
     > _**Note:** You can sign up with a valid email address or your GitHub account._
-- The container to be tracked must be published to a public registry; eg Docker Hub, GitHub Container Registry.
+- To track a container, it must be published to a public registry; eg Docker Hub, GitHub Container Registry.

 > **Note:** This guide will use the `hello-world` [docker image](https://hub.docker.com/_/hello-world).

-## Docker
+## Docker Packages

 ### Creating a Docker Package